-In a majority of states with use/lose laws (22 states), license suspension or revocation is mandatory (Exhibit 2.8).
+In a majority of states with use/lose laws (24 states), license suspension or revocation is mandatory (Exhibit 2.8).
 Ten states have made this a discretionary penalty for such violations.
+Two states have both mandatory and discretionary penalties.

 Trends in Loss of Driving Privileges Policies